gflex/tta/README.md

 2. run `terraform apply` and one prompted for confirmation type in `yes`
 3. After successful completion, URL for accessing your Wordpress installation along with wpadmin credentials will be printed.

 Due to the needed time for actual bootstrap process, service might need some time to start.
 During that time you may see `502 Bad Gateway` error.
 Try refreshing in couple of minutes.

 Destroying everything including the built infra is as easy as:
 `terraform destroy`
+Thanks to the share remote state file, various team members are able to work on the project semi-simultaneously without messing up with the already built infra.